The Relay Proxy

-This topic explains what the LaunchDarkly Relay Proxy is and how to use it.
+This topic explains what the Relay Proxy is and how to use it.

-The LaunchDarkly Relay Proxy is a microservice that connects to the LaunchDarkly streaming API and proxies that connection to multiple clients.
+The Relay Proxy is a small Go application that connects to the LaunchDarkly streaming API and proxies that connection to clients within an organization's network.

-The Relay Proxy lets a number of servers connect to a local stream instead of making a large number of outbound connections to LaunchDarkly's streaming service (
+The Relay Proxy lets multiple servers connect to a local stream instead of making a large number of outbound connections to LaunchDarkly's streaming service (

 PHP's shared-nothing architecture prevents LaunchDarkly from re-using the streaming API connection across requests.

 You can use PHP without the Relay Proxy, but we strongly recommend using the Proxy in daemon mode if you are using PHP in a high-throughput setting.
 This makes the Relay Proxy receive feature flag updates.